Blaženka Divjak: Political life

 Blaženka Divjak has led curricular reform of general education, reform of vocational education and training, enhancement of relevance of higher education and excellence of research in recent years.
 She was chairing EU Council of ministers for education and Council of ministers for research and space during Croatian presidency (January – June 2020).

 Education

 She holds a PhD in Mathematics from the University of Zagreb, Faculty of Science and Mathematics.
-She served as Vice-Rector for students and study programs at the University of Zagreb (2010–2014).
+She served as Vice-Rector (academic official) for students and study programs at the University of Zagreb (2010–2014).